 Accelerator magnets and magnetic field measurements

 Solenoid magnets are used for focusing low energy particle beams.
-Unlike with optical lenses, the image is rotated with respect to the object.
+Unlike optical lenses, the image is rotated with respect to the object.
 Since the focal length increases with the square of the momentum, a solenoid lens is effective only for small momenta.
 Iron cover of the solenoid provides a return path for the solenoid field, thus enhancing and concentrating the field inside the magnet gap which is seen by the particle beam.
 In contrast to the solenoid, the quadrupole magnet focuses the beam only in one plane.
 If it focuses the beam in the horizontal plane, then the beam is being defocused in the vertical plane and vice versa.